liviumo/trestle-example/md_ex-cd/Cloud Storage/ex-prof/CM.8.2.2.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-Req AC.2.1.11  is implemented using the Access control and authentication procedure for EC-Pol-AC-Auth component
+Req CM.8.2.2 is implemented using ITinv tool to maintain an accurate inventory of information for Cloud Storage component.

 ### Implementation Status: implemented